Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 To make the glaze, whisk together powdered sugar, anise extract, and 3 tbsp. milk in a medium bowl.
-If glaze is too thick, add milk 1 tsp. at a time until desired consistency is achieved.
+If the glaze is too thick, add milk 1 tsp. at a time until desired consistency is achieved.
 Pour the glaze into a shallow bowl.
-Dip the top of each cookie in the glaze, return cookie to wire rack, and sprinkle with nonpareils.
+Dip the top of each cookie in the glaze, return the cookie to the wire rack, and sprinkle with nonpareils.

 Now simply allow the glaze to set fully before serving or packaging up for your cookie exchange.

 Aside from getting to enjoy a variety of different holiday cookies, another thing I love about holiday cookies exchanges is being able to learn new Christmas cookie recipes.

 That is why I recommended including your recipe with your cookies.